 What tempos fit prank setups, quick cuts, and reaction edits?

 Sneaky setups sit well at 80–95 BPM with light percussion.
-Fast compilations like 110–125 BPM.
+Fast compilations feel right at 110–125 BPM.

 Is instrumental better than a full song for comedy bits?

-keep any vocals word-light so on-screen text stays readable.
+If you add vocals, keep them word-light so on-screen text stays readable.

 How do I time music hits to gags without custom scoring?